-The fishboxes utilize an electrical pump system for each box to discharge water overboard by way of thru-hull fittings port and starboard (See figure 2.7.1).
+The fishboxes utilize an electrical pump system for each box to discharge water overboard by way of thru-hull fittings port and starboard.
 In addition, there is a bottom drain with a plug in the port and starboard compartments.
+The discharge pumps for the aft fishboxes are located aft of the compartments on the port and starboard and can be accessed through the hatch in the aft cockpit deck.